Don't include borrowings of state entities in debt of state govt: Kerala FM to Union FM | Law-Order

 Therefore, combining the debt of such entities with that of the state government is contrary to the provisions of the Constitution and would ''imperil'' the borrowing powers of the states and ''jeopardize'' their development plans, he has said in his letter dated July 22.

+The Kerala Finance Minister, on the other hand, in his letter has contended that ''the liabilities of other instrumentalities of the state government, like statutory bodies and companies, do not come within the definition of state debt''.

-Balagopal, in his letter, has said that Kerala is currently facing a grave financial crisis which poses a serious threat to the government in sustaining spending on welfare schemes for the poor, including housing, education, and health among others.
+''The move to combine the debts of legal entities owned by the state and the general debt of the state government is contrary to the provisions of the Constitution.
+It would imperil the borrowing powers of the states and jeopardize the development plans it seeks to achieve through its various agencies,'' he has said.
+Balagopal, in his letter, has further said that Kerala is currently facing a grave financial crisis which poses a serious threat to the government in sustaining spending on welfare schemes for the poor, including housing, education, and health among others.

 ''The financial health of the state has been seriously affected by a reduction in the revenue deficit grant to the tune of around Rs 7,000 crore this year and loss due to stoppage of GST compensation of around Rs 12,000 crore.